ITHelpDec/CPP-Concurrency-in-Action/Chapter 08 - Designing concurrent code/README.md

 There must be a better way to implement it though without `try / catch` blocks.

+> _"A key feature...is that there’s no longer the guarantee that items are processed in the sequence that you get from `std::find`...<ins>**you can't process elements concurrently if the order matters**</ins>"_ – pg.
+289

 ### ...work in progress
 #
 ### If you've found anything from this repo useful, please consider contributing towards the only thing that makes it all possible – my unhealthy relationship with 90+ SCA score coffee beans.